Momo-Corp/simple-oauth/README.md

 You should see you github profile...

+# run the APP

-- You should be able to run the app now
+You should be able to run the app now

 - to compile/run for development:
 ```
 mvn clean install  ; mvn spring-boot:run
 ```

+- Check the you can really login with github from the web interface: Open you browser with your BASE_URL

 - and run the tests
 ```